Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 “Uh...there’s more too.
 The local Humans are helpin’ to set ‘yer home up, and the Ambassadors are doing something too… I dunno, honestly.
 I’ve been leavin’ it to Tiyun here.”

 Tiyun duck-nodded.
-“You’re being provided with furniture, some garden tools---you will need to keep and maintain *grass* now---a working kitchen and a pantry.
+“You’re being provided with furniture, some garden tools - you will need to keep and maintain *grass* now - a working kitchen and a pantry.
 The last one was done by the Thai Ambassador’s staff personally, so I’m told it has all your culture’s staples.
 I…am ignorant of the details beyond that, sorry.”

 “It’s just to get you on ‘yer paws...er, feet again,” Daar re-assured.
 “I kinda suspect ‘yer gonna be pre-occupied gettin’ Leemu back on his.
 He comes outta this, he’s gonna prol’ly make a full recovery...but he’s gonna be a *wreck.* An’, uh...well, I can’t say *just* yet, but all I’ll say is ‘yer gonna have ‘yer paws full.
 Hands.
 Whatever.”